niraj-kumar-r/niraj-kumar-r/README.md

 -   👨 I'm a student, currently a third year pursuing B.Tech in CSE at IIT Tirupati [Dec 2021 - 2025]
 -   👀 I’m interested in machine learning, and web development
 -   🌱 I’m currently learning web development and would love to collaborate
--   😎 I am also proficient in python
+-   😎 I am also proficient in python, C++, C, and Java

 ## 📫 Contact me :